Should I Ask Again Or Move On?

 You deserve someone who makes effort feel easy.

-If someone doesn’t respond to your message, doesn’t follow through, or doesn’t show interest, you are not supposed to push harder.
+If someone doesn’t respond, doesn’t follow through, or doesn’t show interest, you are not supposed to push harder.
 You are supposed to pull back.

 The right people will meet you.